Ian Allen (gridiron football): New York Giants

-In a Sports Illustrated article published before the start of the regular season, NFL scouts sharply criticized Allen's play, with one anonymous scout calling him "awful" and another saying "I can't believe he might start."
 Both head coach Jim Fassel and offensive line coach Jim McNally were critical of Allen's play in the season opener, where a missed block led to a forced fumble from quarterback Kerry Collins.
 Center Chris Bober started in place of Allen at right tackle the following week.
 Following a season-ending injury to left guard Rich Seubert, Bober was moved back to center and Allen returned as the starting right tackle.
 In his second stint as a starter, Allen's performance was praised by coaches and the media, including after a game against the New York Jets which saw NFL sack leader Shaun Ellis held to half a sack.
-The offensive line's performance was "far from overwhelming" in the second half of the season, but they benefited from more consistency in their lineup as Allen continued to start at right tackle.
 The Giants ended their season with a 4–12 record and did not make the playoffs.
 Allen started in 11 games at right tackle in 2003.

 Allen played as the starter at right tackle in each of the Giants' three minicamps prior to the 2004 preseason, but incoming head coach Tom Coughlin moved right guard David Diehl to the right tackle position before the first preseason game.
 Allen was originally designated the primary backup at left and right tackle going into the 2004 season, but he was released after the Giants signed Marques Sullivan off waivers.